 Jemperli is approved for:

-- Patients with endometrial cancer who have been previously treated with platinum-containing chemotherapy, and the treatment either did not work or stopped working and the cancer has gotten worse or has since come back, and whose cancer is mismatch repair-deficient (dMMR).
+- Patients with advanced mismatch repair-deficient (dMMR) solid tumors who have been previously treated and the treatment either did not work or stopped working, and the cancer has gotten worse or has since come back and there are no other treatment options.

 Limitations of use: